tensorflow/models/official/nlp/modeling/networks/README.md

 (https://arxiv.org/abs/1906.08237).
 It includes embedding lookups, relative position encodings, mask computations, segment matrix computations and Transformer XL layers using one or two stream relative self-attention.

+* [`FNet`](fnet.py) implements the encoder model from ["FNet: Mixing Tokens with Fourier Transforms"](https://aclanthology.org/2022.naacl-main.319/).
+FNet has the same structure as a Transformer encoder, except that all or most of the self-attention sublayers are replaced with Fourier sublayers.